akyrillidis/comp414-514/project.md

 ### Milestones

-- Pick a project the **sooner possible**.
+- Pick a project the **sooner possible**. **Deadline: ~~September 10th.~~ September 22nd.**

 - Submit a one-page description of the project, what is it about, your opinion, what needs to be done (related papers to read) and whether you have any ideas to improve the ideas involved.
 Describe why they are important or interesting, and provide some appropriate references.
-If it is original research, provide a plan on what are the next steps and what needs to be done till the end of the semester to finish the project. **Deadline: ~~September 10th.~~ September 22nd.**
+If it is original research, provide a plan on what are the next steps and what needs to be done till the end of the semester to finish the project. **Deadline: October 15th.**

 - We will probably have in-class presentations towards the end of the semester.
-These will be spotlight talks (5mins).
+These will be spotlight talks (~5mins).
 Prepare an oral presentation with slides.
 Focus on high-level ideas, and leave most technical details to your report.

 - A written report.
 A LaTeX template will be provided (most probably in ICML format).
 The length of the report should be at least 6 pages (excluding references). **Deadline: End of the semester.** Note that the project can continue beyond the end of the semester, if it deserves publication.